teddybear082/crus-modloader/README.md

 But you can find it here: https://www.nexusmods.com/crueltysquad/mods/2 as well as instructions for backing up your save file and installing the new save in case you want to revert back.

 I have been using it for testing the mod functions but I can't say for sure whether using it breaks your experience at all.

+## Known issues

+-You have to jump up stairs

+-You need to set the resolution in the in game menu to 1920 x 1080 or 1024 x 720 to ensure you can see the full menus

+-Performance in some levels is very bad, particularly the large ones.
+Post beta release I will look into seeing if there is anything more I can do.

+	For now you may want to try:

+	(1)	Turning down your resolution some in your headset settings / virtual desktop settings (medium instead of high or ultra)

+	(2)	Turning on ASW always on, Virtual Desktop SSW always on, SteamVR Reprojection always on

+-Because of the same performance issues I have modified the game to deactivate NPCs that are a certain distance from you.
+This means the game does not quite play the same as the original and you can catch NPC's "sleeping on the job."
+But it also provides a 15-20 FPS boost in my testing.

+-You cannot wall jump in death mode

+-You need to "distance grab" items and open doors with a virtual pointer like in the base game.
+I may work on this further post beta release.

+-Some random crashing.
+I don't think this is specifically related to VR.

+-If you find other issues or think settings on certain implants should be tweaked, please let me know!